CyberTrainingExercise/Docs/ctx_requirements.md

 ## README Requirements Explained

+Each CTX *must* have the following README structure.
+If you feel that this is not adequate, please open a ticket and propose new options.

 1. Objectives
     - Objectives must include the following:
         - Estimated skill level for execution on a scale of 0-3 for a set of categories: